-The draft tube is stuffed full of down and hangs down from the top of the bag, completely eliminating cold spots.
+The draft tube is stuffed full of down and hangs down from the top of the bag, eliminating cold spots.
 Our testers were impressed that such a beefy draft tube didn't ever get stuck in the zipper.
 We can't say enough how much we loved this zipper.
 The draft collar is also one of the most substantial collars in this review and does an excellent job of keeping out the cold air when you are sleeping on your back.
-The 850 fill goose down doesn't boast a hydrophobic treatment like the Rab Ascent 900 or the Brooks Range Drift -10, but the high-quality shell fabric worked so well at keeping out moisture, we don't feel this detracts from the features rating at all.
+The 850 fill goose down doesn't boast a hydrophobic treatment like the Rab Ascent 900 or the Big Agnes Crosho -20, but the high-quality shell fabric worked so well at keeping out moisture, we don't feel this detracts from the features rating at all.

 The Antelope comes with a huge storage sack.
 This allowed us to store the bag at almost its maximum loft, which increases the longevity of the bag.

-Other top scorers in the weather resistance category include the Brooks Range Drift -10, Marmot Col -20, Feathered Friends Snowbunting, and The North Face Inferno -20, which all scored 9s and 10s out of 10s, securing their position for the top contenders for weather resistance.
+Other top scorers in the weather resistance category include the Western Mountaineering Kodiak MF, Marmot Col -20, Feathered Friends Snowbunting, and The North Face Inferno -20, securing their position for the top contenders for weather resistance.

-Cold weather backpacking, ski touring, and any activity where you're looking to maximize the warmth to weight ratio is when this bag weighs supreme.
-Check out our Best Buy award winner the Rab Ascent 900 for a warmer but much heavier budget friendly bag.
+Cold weather backpacking, ski touring, and any activity where you're looking to maximize the warmth to weight ratio are when this bag weighs supreme.
+Check out the Rab Ascent 900 for a warm but much heavier budget-friendly bag.

-At $595 for a size 5'6, Antelope is a major investment for sure, but its high-quality materials make it a great choice for three-season camping when temperatures are hovering in the teens.
-When stored properly in its included giant storage bag, it will (should) last for decades.
-Check out our Buying Advice article to learn how you can make this bag go farther based on your individual sleeping style.
+At $625 for a size 5'6, the Antelope is a major investment for sure, but its high-quality materials make it a great choice for three-season camping when temperatures are hovering in the teens.
+When stored properly in its included giant storage bag, it should last for decades.
+Check out our Buying Advice article to learn how you can make this bag go further based on your individual sleeping style.

 — Matt Bento